underscoreio/essential-slick/src/pages/5-joins.md

 ### Right Join

-In the left join we selected all the records from one side of the join, with possibly `NULL` values from the other tables.
-The right join (or right outer join) reverses this.
+In the left join we selected all the records from the left side of the join, with possibly `NULL` values from the other tables.
+The right join (or right outer join) swaps this, selecting all message from the table on the right side of the join.

 We can switch the example for left join and ask for all users, what private messages have they received: